alelippo/stsc/README.md

 by D.Bertaccini, L.Chiricosta, A.Filippo.

-The repository consists in two folders: DATASET, CODE.
+The repository consists in two folders: DATASET and CODE.

 The DATASET folder contains: